nehadyounis/cronscheduler/README.md

 ## Some Q&A

 ### Why are there two different ways to initiate a job (frequency or cron syntax)?
-Frequency intervals are commonly used and easy to understand, yet it doesn't provide the full potentials that can be easily provided by a cron syntax.
-Despite that fact, cron syntax are sometimes over-complicated for certain tasks.
+Frequency intervals are commonly used and easy to understand, yet it doesn't provide the full potential that can be easily provided by a cron syntax.
+Despite that fact, the cron syntax is sometimes over-complicated for certain tasks.
 Thus, each method has its own use cases.

 ### How was concurrency achieved?
 By threading, The scheduler checker (that determines which job to execute now), is running on its own thread.
 Furthermore, each job runs on its own thread too.

-### Trade-offs?
-Nothing noticeable.
-Except for the fact that Python was used for the ease of debugging, while a solution in C++ or Java would've been faster.

-### Future improvements?
-- This code can run a job up to once a second, accuracy can be enhanced for up to one per millisecond, C++ will provide this solution even better.
-- For the jobs to keep running, The entire process must be running.
-This can be avoided by using Unix Crontabs.
-- Enhancing logging to provide further information about each job.